🧠 What is semantic SEO and entity optimisation? (Direct answer)

 19b.
 AEO: Answer Engine Optimisation in Practice

 AEO is the framework that underpins how content is structured for direct extraction — by featured snippets, People Also Ask boxes, AI Overview citations, and voice assistants.
 While GEO is about how generative engines assess and rank source quality, AEO is about making your answers immediately machine-readable.
-The two disciplines overlap heavily, but AEO has its own tactical layer that this guide hasn't addressed until now.
+IndexCraft's AEO/SEO/GEO checklist is a useful companion for tracking implementation across both disciplines.

 The five AEO content patterns